St Johns Park

 Educational outcomes in St Johns Park fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 18.5%, significantly lower than Greater Sydney's average of 38.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 18.5%, significantly lower than Greater Sydney's average of 38.0%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 15.4%, followed by postgraduate qualifications (2.3%) and graduate diplomas (0.8%).
-Vocational pathways account for 23.2% of qualifications among those aged 15 and above, with advanced diplomas making up 7.8% and certificates 15.4%.
+Vocational pathways account for 23.2% of qualifications among those aged 15 and above, with advanced diplomas at 7.8% and certificates at 15.4%.

 Educational participation is high, with 27.4% of residents currently enrolled in formal education.
 This includes 8.9% in primary education, 7.5% in secondary education, and 5.7% pursuing tertiary education.